cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 :::

 ### STEP 2: Add Target AWS Role ARN to the Cado Platform
 After the target AWS Role is set up in the target AWS account (`222222222222`), you will need to add the Role ARN to the Cado platform.
 To do this, log into your Cado platform, navigate to `Settings > Cloud` and click on the **Add AWS Credentials** button.
 When prompted, enter the IAM Role ARN created in Step 1 and provide an `Alias` for the role.
-The `Alias` is what will appear in the Cado platfrom UI, so we typcially recommended that it includes the AWS account number in the text.
+The `Alias` is what will appear in the Cado platform UI, so we typically recommended that it includes the AWS account number in the text.

 ![Add Role](/img/add-role.png)